Welcome to the Owl Class web page for 2023-2024!

 A very warm welcome to Owl class’s home page!

-As a school, we are following the new Cornerstones Curriculum.
+As a school, we follow the Cornerstones Curriculum.
 Each ‘long’ term (so 3 times a year) the topics change.
 There is always one main topic and several companion units.

 Children in Year One continue to develop their phonetic knowledge using Read Write Inc (RWI).
-You may notice that the name has changed slightly from previous communications.
-This is because the Government require all schools to have fidelity to a scheme.
-In order to accommodate this all staff have had refresher training and we have made slight tweaks to our practice.
 We carefully group the children according to their phonic knowledge.
-This ensures each child is being supported, yet challenged, ensuring excellent reading progress.
+This ensures each child is being supported, yet challenged, aiming for excellent reading progress.

 Children will have Read Write Inc lessons from Monday-Thursday.
-Our RWI lessons are now followed by a whole class English lesson, where we will continue to focus on reading skills as well as our writing skills.
+Our RWI lessons are followed by a whole class English lesson, where we will continue to focus on reading skills as well as our writing skills.
 The theme will vary each week, our learning may be based on a story, inspired by a picture, an event or even a piece of music!
-On Friday alongside our whole class English lesson, we will also have a focus session on Spelling, Punctuation and Grammar (SPaG), as well as dedicated handwriting sessions.
+On Fridays alongside our whole class English lesson, we will also have a focus session on Spelling, Punctuation and Grammar (SPaG), as well as dedicated handwriting sessions.

 Children will have access to two books to read at home.
 One will be an eBook set by their RWI leader to match their phonic ability.
 Each eBook will be accompanied by a quiz, which provide opportunities for children to apply their phonic knowledge, as well as developing their comprehension skills.
-Children will also have a RWI Book Bag Book, a physical book that they will take home that is matched to their phonics skills.
+Children will also have a RWI Book Bag Book, a physical book that they will take home that is matched to the phonics they are learning.
 Each eBook and Book Bag Book will stay with each child for a few days and should be re-read to support fluency in reading.